alexzhangs/aws-cfn-vpn/README.md

     HTTPS will be enabled by default if you specify a domain for the template parameter `SSMDomain`.

-    The SSL certificate is issued for the domain `SSMDomain` with AWS ACM service, the service is free, there's no charge for the certificates.
+    The TLS certificate is issued for the domain `SSMDomain` with AWS ACM service, the service is free, there's no charge for the certificates.

 ## TODO